emmafyoung/HAL/README.md

 * Growth and development, based on temperature-dependent relationships, with default values for plaice
 * Egg buoyancy, specified as either a vertical velocity or as a particle density, from which a vertical velocity is calculated based on a comparison of the particle and local water densities
-* Diel vertical migration, either nocturnal or reverse migration
+* Diel vertical migration, specified as either nocturnal or diurnal (reverse) upward migration
 * Directed horizontal swimming, relative to currents or bathymetric gradients
 * Transport with sea ice
 * Maximum and minimum depths of vertical distribution